bar-assistant/docs/docs/setup/index.md

 # Installation (Docker)

-This is recommended way of installation.
+This guide walks you through deploying Bar Assistant to your server via Docker containers.
 This will get you running with the following services on your localhost:

 - Bar Assistant API server
 - Salt Rim web client
 - Meilisearch service for searching and filtering
 - Optional Redis service for caching and sessions

+## What you need before you start

+A server running Docker and Docker Compose.

+Docker Engine 24 or later and Compose v2 are the only hard requirements.
+Bar Assistant runs inside containers, so you do not need PHP, nginx, or SQLite installed on the host.
+The images pull those in for you.

+### About image tags

+Bar Assistant follows major-version tags so you stay on the latest stable release.

+Using `barassistant/server:v5` always pulls the most recent v5.x.x release.
+This is the recommended tag for production.
+More conservative operators can pin to a minor version like `v5.4`.
+Do not use the `develop` tag outside of testing.
+It tracks the development branch and may contain unfinished work.

 ## Docker Compose